And by adding just one more device, we may have the Complete Solution we have been waiting for

 In terms of low-cost commitment free television entertainment, it is hard to beat.
 They have a great selection; and for the person who doesn’t want to shell out a fortune for a couple channels, it’s a life saver.
 As far as meeting the definition of a cable TV alternative, things are looking pretty good for Sling TV.

 Not to mention the fact that without OTA support, you’ll miss out on all the sporting events that air OTA.
-That means no NFL, no World Series, etc… ESPN is great to have, but if you’re missing out on some of the most basic of sports programming to have it; what’s the point?
+That means very little NFL, no World Series, etc… ESPN is great to have, but if you’re missing out on some of the most basic of sports programming to have it; what’s the point?

 OTA television is free for anyone that has an OTA antenna, so it is incredibly perplexing why they don’t offer the broadcast networks; especially when you consider the fact that Dish Network should have the rights to carry those networks.